aspose-total/Aspose.Total-Products/total/en/python-net/conversion/docm-to-ppsx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert DOCM to PPSX?</h2>

+DOCM is a Microsoft Word document file that contains macros, which are pieces of code that automate tasks.
+It is a combination of the DOC and DOT file formats.
+PPSX is a Microsoft PowerPoint presentation file that is used to store slideshows.
+It is a combination of the PPT and POT file formats.
+Converting a DOCM file to a PPSX file allows users to view the content of the DOCM file in a presentation format.

+<h2>How Aspose.Total Helps for DOCM to PPSX Conversion?</h2>
-For a Python developer, who is trying to add a DOCM to PPSX conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOCM file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into Presentation as a PPSX format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats.
+It can help Python developers to automate the conversion process from DOCM to PPSX.
+It is mainly in two steps.
+Firstly, use Aspose.Words for Python via .NET API to convert DOCM file to PDF.
+After that, by using PowerPoint Python API Aspose.Slides for Python via .NET, save the created PDF into Presentation as a PPSX format.

+The Aspose.Words for Python via .NET API is a powerful Word processing component that enables developers to create, read, write, and modify Word documents without using Microsoft Word.
+It supports a wide range of document formats, including DOC, DOCX, OOXML, HTML, OpenDocument, PDF, EPUB, XPS, and other formats.
+It also provides features such as document conversion, document comparison, document protection, and document signing.

+The Aspose.Slides for Python via .NET API is a powerful PowerPoint processing component that enables developers to create, read, write, and modify PowerPoint presentations without using Microsoft PowerPoint.
+It supports a wide range of presentation formats, including PPT, PPTX, ODP, OTP, HTML, OpenDocument, PDF, EPUB, XPS, and other formats.
+It also provides features such as presentation conversion, presentation comparison, presentation protection, and presentation signing.

+By using Aspose.Total for Python via .NET API, Python developers can easily automate the conversion process from DOCM to PPSX.
+It provides a simple and efficient way to convert DOCM files to PPSX files without any manual intervention.

 {{% /blocks/products/pf/feature-page-summary %}}